jayspeidell/jayspeidell.github.io/_pages/3dtrailmaps.md

 And if you like them, feel free to reach out!
 I'd be happy to make more if you're interested.

 The elevation data I'm using has a resolution of 1/3 arc-second, or about ten meters, so short trails or those with low elevation gain won't turn out nice.
 But upscaling this data to look nice blown up is on my to-do list!
+(Which due to work, school, and a research project I'm participating in as an unfortunately long list for the time being...)

 ## Tiger Mountain